-In any case, you should discuss your options with the office of the Secretary of State in the State where you’ll be operating.
+In any case, you should discuss your business registration options with the office of the Secretary of State in the State where you’ll be operating.
 In my experience staff members are very willing to guide you towards the best solution to meet your purpose, in many cases avoiding the expensive recourse to using an attorney.

 There has been an emerging fourth sector for some time now.
 The concept was originally recognized by the Aspen Institute in its 2009 report, The Emerging Fourth Sector.
-This essentially is about the overlapping and converging of the the three traditional sectors of for profit, non-profit and government, as each seeks to make our world better meet people’s needs.
+This essentially is about the overlapping and converging of the three traditional sectors of for profit, non-profit and government, as each seeks to make our world better meet people’s needs.

 What I have observed more recently is that the business registration situation has become even more complex, as founders create new arrangements that best suit their own purpose, using different forms in combination and an application of IRS rules to suit their own needs.
 So, for example, as Non-Profits struggle with traditional forms of fund-raising, they go to the limit of the IRS rules on how much trading they may do, in the form of mission-related business activities.

 Other people in the commercial sector operating what are commonly called social enterprises, seek to deliver social benefit using commercial models.
 There are hundreds of examples, such as Better World Books, Newman’s Own, or Tom’s Shoes.

 There are other creative examples, such as Prosperity Candle, established by a friend of mine, Ted Barber.
 He established a a new and innovative model for helping lift women and families out of poverty, through two aligned organizations – a social enterprise and a nonprofit – that work together to solve a problem and deliver sustainable impact: disadvantaged women in war-tern countries.